myTerminal/getting-started-with-programming/web/01-html.md

 Just in case you need a bit more of theoretical detail and history around HTML5, you can [Dive Into HTML5](http://diveintohtml5.info/).

+## Tips & Tricks that you'll soon need

+When you have some experience working with HTML (and probably CSS and JavaScript), find some time to take a look at a few [tips & tricks you might find helpful](https://code.tutsplus.com/tutorials/30-html-best-practices-for-beginners--net-4957).

 ## Book References

 1. [HTML5 & CSS3 For The Real World - Alexis Goldstein, Estelle Weyl, and Louis Lazaris](http://itbookshub.com/html5-css3-for-the-real-world-2nd-edition/)